mikehouse/Design-Patterns-in-Swift/Design Patterns in Swift/Design Patterns/Creational Patterns/Singleton/README.md

 That is called two-step instance initialization.
 In first check we just check an instance is not created yet, then we acquire the lock on the class and check one more time on nil, and only then we create the object as we are in synchronized block and there no way that instance can be in creation state on second parallel thread.

-The beginner in programming might think why do we even need two-step nil check, won't it spend processor time for nothing.
+The beginner in programming might think why do we even need two-step nil check, won't it spend processor time for nothing ?
 Let's see how it would look like with one-step nil check without synchronization block.

 ```objectivec
 #import "AppSession.h"